 On Tuesday, Mr Sabiu told the court that the office of the vice president considered the matter and referred it back to the AGF for necessary action.

-Subsequently, he said Mr Malami approved the request of the state government and directed the release of all the necessary legal documents from the ICPC to the state government.
+He claimed Mr Malami approved the request of the state government and directed the release of all the necessary legal documents from the ICPC to the state government, a directive Mr Malami later denied issuing.

-The solicitor-general told PREMIUM TIMES that they took over the prosecution from the ICPC because the case is of high premium to the state government.
+The solicitor-general told PREMIUM TIMES that they decided to take over the prosecution from the ICPC because the case is of high premium to the state government.

 SURE-P, an acronym for the Subsidy Reinvestment and Empowerment Programme, was established January 2012 by the administration of former President Goodluck Jonathan to re-invest savings from fuel subsidy removal on critical infrastructure projects and social safety net programmes with direct impact on ordinary Nigerians.